 assembling the swirl banana muffins

-- Take the bowl of banana muffin batter out of the fridge.Scoop 2 tbsp banana bread batter into each jumbo muffin cup.
-Scoop 1 tbsp of homemade chocolate tahini.
+- Take the bowl of banana muffin batter out of the fridge.Scoop 2 tablespoon banana bread batter into each jumbo muffin cup.
+Scoop 1 tablespoon of homemade chocolate tahini.
 Using a knife or toothpick, gently push down/swirl the chocolate tahini.
 Repeat this layering, swirling two more times ( if the size of the muffin tin allows).
 Each muffin well should be filled ALMOST to the top.

 - Bake the muffins at 425 F (218C) for 5 minutes.
 SET A TIMER.
 After 5 minutes, reduce the oven temperature to 350F (177C).
 DO NOT OPEN THE OVEN.
 Bake an additional 18-23 minutes.
 The muffins are finished when a toothpick inserted into the center comes out clean or with a few moist crumbs.
 Keep in mind the chocolate tahini will remain "wet," so look for other signs the muffins are finished.
 The tops of the muffins will be golden brown and the top of the muffin should bounce back, when lightly pressed down.